Warning signs of kidney disease at a glance

 Anemia is decreased numbers of red blood cells in the blood which are responsible for delivering oxygen to the body tissues.
 Low numbers of red blood cells can lead to lethargy, rapid breathing, increased heart rate, and pale gums.
 The kidneys are responsible for the production of erythropoietin, a hormone that instructs the bone marrow to produce red blood cells.
 Diseased kidneys no longer produce adequate levels of this hormone.

 Loss of appetite and weight loss

 Nausea impacts the cat’s appetite, and as the cat’s appetite wanes, weight loss follows.
 Weight loss can be subtle and easy to miss, particularly in cats with thick or long coats.
 I had had two cats lose a significant amount of weight and only picked it up when I picked them up.
 The cat’s veterinarian should always record the cat’s weight during their annual or bi-annual health checks.
 I also recommend pet owners evaluate their cat’s overall health every month which should include feeling along the spine and ribs, which reveal weight loss or weight gain.

 As the kidneys are unable to filter out toxins, levels rise in the blood, which can lead to an ammonia-like smell on the cat’s breath.

-Open sores on the mucous membranes and tongue on in the oral cavity due to toxins which cause pain, drooling and reluctance to eat due to pain.
+Open sores on the mucous membranes and tongue in the oral cavity due to toxins that cause pain, drooling and reluctance to eat due to pain.